LLH-Kjr00/CS3343_Project/README.md

 - V0.9: Added documentation to the source code
 - V1.0: Released to the public
 # List of Contributors:
-Alex
+- Alex (Program Tester): Designs and conducts tests
-Ken
+- Ken (Project Manager): Oversees the project and bears responsibility for allocating resources and making decisions
-Landon
+- Landon (Assistant Project Manager): Checks the deliverables of the project and their quality
-Michael
+- Michael (Program Executive):  Assigns code sections for the developers to develop and refactor
-Pedro
+- Pedro (Program Developer):  Develops and improves the project by programming
-Wing
+- Wing (Program Developer): Develops and improves the project by programming